COALITION TO ABOLISH THE FUR TRADE

 If CAFT determines that a community member’s conduct has violated this Policy, CAFT will take steps to ensure the conduct is effectively addressed, and any community member found to have engaged in harassing conduct may be subject to corrective action including removal.

 Because the intent of this Policy is to deter conduct that is unwanted, unreasonable, and demeaning, CAFT may consider a community member’s conduct to be in violation of this Policy even if it falls short of unlawful harassment under applicable law.
-When determining whether conduct violates this Policy, CAFT considers whether a reasonable person would conclude that the conduct created an intimidating, hostile, degrading, or demeaning environment.
+When determining whether conduct violates this Policy, CAFT considers whether a reasonable person would conclude that the conduct created a hostile, degrading, or demeaning environment.

 Official CAFT personnel shall be trained in this Policy and applicable law.